Stop Snoring Now

 • “Alternative” shops will recommend herbs, aromatherapy, etc

-That is why we at the Snoring Solutions Clinic you will only get the RIGHT treatment, TAILOR-MADE for you and backed by a scientific approach.
+That is why, at the Snoring Solutions Clinic, you will only get the right treatment, tailor-made for you and backed by a scientific approach.

 How will I know which treatment is right for me?

-When you visit the snoring solutions clinic we will examine your air passages and order special tests to determine exactly what is causing your snoring & how best to treat the cause.
+When you visit the snoring solutions clinic, we will examine your air passages and order special tests to determine exactly what is causing your snoring and how best to treat it.

-The doctor will have evaluate you and then decide what is the best treatment for you.
+The doctor will evaluate you and then decide the best treatment for you.

-The consultation fee is 300.00 and he will guide you on the day what the best treatment for you is.
+The consultation fee is 300.00, and he will guide you on the day to the best treatment for you.

-The treatment cost will vary from 1500.00 - 5000.00 depending on type of treatment and whether you need multiple treatments to completely stop your snoring.
+The treatment cost starts from 1500.00, depending on the type of treatment and whether you need multiple treatments to stop your snoring altogether.

-Depending on your level of cover, health funds do reimburse some of the cost of treatment.
+Depending on your level of coverage, health funds reimburse some of the cost of treatment.

 The treatment coverage can range from 0.00 - 1500.00